 The conference venue consists of two locations.
-Hesterberg Hall and Atrium features workshop, installation, and gathering spaces.
-The ICAD2018 concert will take place in the Rozsa Center’s Dr. James A. and Margaret C. Black Performance Hall.
+Hesterberg Hall and Atrium (Forestry Building) features the main conference, think tank, workshop, installation, and gathering spaces.
+The ICAD2018 sonification concert will take place in the Rozsa Center’s Dr. James A. and Margaret C. Black Performance Hall.
 Both buildings are wheel-chair accessible.
 If you have any other need or inquiry, please contact us at email@example.com and we will try to accommodate you as best as we can.

 More notes on accessibility will follow…